com-lihaoyi/acyclic/readme.md

 class Car(mileage: Double, capacity: Int)(implicit ctx: Context){ ... }
 ```

-It is much more elegant to use Sinject to inject the implicits automatically:
+It starts getting somewhat annoying to have to keep declaring the implicit everwhere, and it's nice to only have to declare it once at the top of the file:

 ```scala
 import Context.dynamic